 On Tuesday, the company kicked off the Great Grey Tee Project.
 Bulldog will be printing the logos of local businesses and organizations in dark grey on the fronts of Oxford grey tees, with “Community support team, grey tee project member” printed in all caps on the left sleeve.

 The shirts cost $19 each, and $10 from each sale will go to the business that customers choose to support.

 “We already have a bunch of companies’ logos through working with them over the years,” owner Joe Tolman said.

 There are already 50 different T-shirts on the project’s website, greyteeproject.itemorder.com, and more to come.
 Tolman said he will be adding logos every day.
 Another shirt featuring the project’s logo — the same one that will be printed on the sleeves of all the shirts — is also for sale.
-Proceeds from these tees will go toward supporting essential employees of hospitals, police and fire departments, and anyone else who might need an extra hand or a hot meal.
+Proceeds from these tees will go toward supporting essential employees of hospitals, police and fire departments, and anyone else who might need an extra hand or a hot meal, according to Tolman.

-“This isn’t a money-making opportunity,” Tolman said, explaining that the venture won’t turn a profit, with the rest of the money supporting employees and covering material costs.
+“This isn’t a money-making opportunity,” he said, explaining that the venture won’t turn a profit, with the rest of the money supporting employees and covering material costs.

 This is a way for Bulldog to help the community weather COVID-19-related closures.
 Although many businesses had already shut their doors to help curb the spread of the virus, Gov. Chris Sununu last week ordered nonessential in-person operations to cease and people to stay home as much as possible.